 Meet your Student Liaison Officer

-International Student Liaison Officers can refer you to services and programs that will help you successfully complete your studies at CSU.
+International Student Liaison Officers can refer you to services and programs that will help you successfully complete your studies at Charles Sturt University.
 They can discuss what services and support is available and help you navigate through the University’s processes.

 You can contact the Student Liaison Officers (International) in-person, by email, telephone or via Skype appointments.
 Your Student Liaison Officer can tell you about social events and activities on campus and you will also receive important information by email during the academic year.